alexbosworth/ln-service/README.md

 Subscribe to confirmation details about transactions sent to an address

-Requires lnd built with chainrpc build tag

 One and only one chain address or output script is required

+Requires LND built with `chainrpc` build tag

+Requires `onchain:read` permission

     {
       [bech32_address]: <Address String>